WordPress Plugins

 One-click per-bot policy + panic button

 Each row has a dropdown: Use default policy / Always allow / Log only / Block.
 A master “Block all AI bots” button sits on top of the dashboard for one-click lockdown.
 Blocked bots receive a 403 at parse_request priority 1, before WordPress runs any heavy work.
+Export the full policy set as JSON to back up or sync across multi-site installs.

 Search engine guard